 b) No alcoholic beverages are to be taken out from the function room.

-- In addition, student organization sponsored events where alcohol is served or consumed must follow the guidelines below, unless otherwise authorized:
+x.
+In addition, student organization–sponsored events in which alcohol is served or consumed must follow the guidelines below, unless otherwise authorized:

 a) No alcohol other than what is served by the College’s dining services (for on-campus events) or a licensed server (for off-campus events) is permitted.

-b) At least two members of the hosting organization and its adviser or designated faculty/staff member need to be present and not drink alcoholic beverages throughout the entire event.
-For on-campus events, the organization is responsible for arranging to have a member of the College’s Police Department present throughout the entire program.
+b) At least two members of the hosting organization and its advisor or designated faculty/staff member need to be present and not drink alcoholic beverages throughout the entire event.
+For on-campus events, the organization is responsible for arranging to have a member of the Emerson College Police Department or a security officer, contracted through Emerson College, present throughout the entire program.

 c) Admission to the program will be restricted to currently enrolled Emerson students and members of the College faculty/staff.
 Students will be permitted to host one guest and may not leave an event without their guest.
 At on-campus events, students will be required to sign in their guest at the registration desk.